 Minimizes Pressure Ulcers

-This indicates the percent of patients who sustained a pressure ulcer.
-Pressure ulcers are damage to the skin caused by remaining in the same position for too long.
+This tells you the percentage of patients who sustained a pressure ulcer.
+Pressure ulcers are skin damage caused by remaining in the same position for too long.

 Minimizes Serious Falls

-This statistic indicates the percentage of long-term stay patients who have had a fall resulting in major injury.
-Falls can arise for a variety of reasons, but high rates of major falls may be an indicator of poor nursing care.
+This measures the percentage of long-term care residents who had a fall which resulted in serious injury.
+Falls can arise for a variety of reasons, but excessive numbers of falls may be a sign of lower quality nursing care.

 Minimizes Urinary Tract Infections